Archives & Manuscripts

 When citing materials used from the Archives collections, please use the suggested formats outlined in the Texas State Archives Citation Form.

-Finding aids guide researchers in the use of archival holdings that have been prepared for research.
+Descriptive guides help researchers in the use of archival holdings that have been prepared for research.
 Many of the finding aids to the holdings of the State Archives are available on the Web at TARO (Texas Archival Resources Online).

 Processed State and Local Records and Processed Manuscript and Photograph Collections are indexes to the finding aids of the prepared holdings of Texas State Archives.
 The indexes include finding aids available only in print in the Archives search room as well as links to those finding aids that are also available on the Web at the TARO site.
+Finding aids that have been newly added or revised in the last 90 days are also listed at Archives: Finding Aids (New & Revised).

 Index to Confederate Pension Applications is a database which provides the name, county of residence, and pension number for some 54,634 approved, rejected, and home pensions issued by the Texas government between 1899 and 1975.